Both UI, which focuses on design, and UX, which covers user experience, are essential to digital product success.

 Axure functions in prototyping and keeping track of the workflow.
 This UI design software features a smooth interface to document as you go.
 High fidelity drives this app, resulting in prototypes full of details.

 Axure offers many of the other features of popular prototyping and UI design tools.
 It allows for testing of functionality and puts everything together for an easy developer handoff.
-These features, combined with an emphasis on communication, ensures that everyone on a project stays up-to-date with progress and changes as they happen in real-time, making Axure a solid choice for streamlined UI design.
+These features, combined with an emphasis on communication, help keep everyone on a project updated with progress and changes in realtime, making Axure a solid choice for streamlined UI design.

 Best for user testing